eecs-330-language-learning/fluency/README.md

 # Articulate
 Articulate is a
 Created for EECS 330 - Human Computer Interactions at Northwestern University.
 Made for

+test edit 1
 ### Problem Statement

 One of the greatest problems regarding language acquisition is getting more individuals to learn a newlanguage fast and efficiently.
 When we were children, we were able to pick up a language naturally in a few months, so this wasn’t a problem.
 However, this is not the case